Kernels of Localities: Introduction

-Our saturation criterion serves us as an important tool for studying \emph{kernels} of localities as introduced in Definition~\ref{D:Kernel} below.
-A kernel of a locality $\L$ is basically a partial normal normal subgroup $\N$ such that the factor locality $\L/\N$ is a group and $\N$ itself supports the structure of a locality.
-We prove some results at the end which demonstrate that the theory of kernels can be used to construct saturated subsystems of fusion systems.
+In Section~\ref{S:Products} we prove some results which demonstrate that the theory of kernels can be used to construct saturated subsystems of fusion systems.
 More precisely, we study certain products in localities which give rise to ``sublocalities'' whose fusion systems are saturated.
 As a special case, if $\F$ is a saturated fusion system over $S$, one can define a notion of a product of a normal subsystem with a subgroup of a model for $N_\F(S)$ (or equivalently with a saturated subsystem of $N_\F(S)$).
 In particular, our work generalizes the notion of a product of a normal subsystem with a subgroup of $S$, which was introduced by Aschbacher \cite{AschbacherGeneralized}.
-Our results on products are also used by the second named author of this article to construct normalizers and centralizers of subnormal subsystems of saturated fusion systems in a forthcoming preprint.
+Our results on products are also used by the second named author of this article \cite{Henke:Subnormal} to construct normalizers and centralizers of subnormal subsystems of saturated fusion systems.

 \textbf{For the remainder of this introduction let $\F$ be a fusion system over a finite $p$-group $S$.}

 We will adapt the terminology and notation regarding fusion systems from \cite[Chapter~1]{AKO}, except that we will write homomorphisms on the right hand side of the argument (similarly as in \cite[Chapter~2]{AKO}) and that we will define centric radical subgroups of $\F$ differently, namely as follows.